shewabera/sprotrade/README.md

 ## HOW TO RUN THE APP

 - clone/download the repo
-- inside the backend directory run docker-compose up
+- inside the project directory run docker-compose up
 - apis should be available at localhost:8080

 ## End points